mcbeem/regsim/readme.md

 ### Misspecifying the Model by Conditioning on the Mediator

-In general, downstream descendents of the target parameter should not be included as covariates in an analysis.
+In general, downstream descendants of the target parameter should not be included as covariates in an analysis.
 The only exception would be when explicit mediation modeling is intended.
 What happens if *M* is added to the model as a covariate, in addition to *A* and *B*?
 Simulation can answer that question.

 ``` r
 result_1c <- regsim(reps=1000, n=100, true.model=true.model,